 So what is the solution?
 It’s a matter of first principles to establish and ascertain the true value as they go along and in effect be ready at all times to prove the claim with the necessary evidence prepared and maintained.
 Ascertaining the true value of the account is not an activity to be left until the end of a project and in order to ensure payments under interim accounts are correct, you must be capable of ascertaining that true value at all times

-Author Henry Hathaway is an Associate Solicitor with Silver Shemmings Ash and is a graduate of Trinity College Dublin (Civil Engineering).
-Henry is a qualified Civil & Structural Engineer and has previously spent twelve years in the Construction Industry representing both Contractors and Clients in Engineering and Project Management.
-He specialises in Pre-Contract Negotiation, Contract Formation, Project Lifecycle, Tender Development, Identification of Delay & Disruption, Establishment of Claims, Ascertainment of Costs
+Author Henry Hathaway is a Partner with Silver Shemmings Ash and is a graduate of Trinity College Dublin (Civil Engineering).
+He is a qualified Civil & Structural Engineer and has previously spent twelve years in the Construction Industry representing both Contractors and Clients in Engineering and Project Management, he specialises in Pre-Contract Negotiation, Contract Formation, Project Lifecycle, Tender Development, Identification of Delay & Disruption, Establishment of Claims, Ascertainment of Costs

 At Silver Shemmings Ash, we provide seminars and training alongside our core activities in contentious and non-contentious matters, the purpose if these is to facilitate a greater knowledge and understanding of construction and property law.
 There remains a considered lack of training in such areas for companies and one to which we look to address.

 You're in the right place!
 Just drop us a message.
 How can we help?